What do we mean by Angel Syndicate?

 In addition to the above the Syndicate may collect modest arrangement fees from the investee company on the CoFund contribution, where these relate directly to third party costs (e.g. legal fees).
 All fees will have to be transparent in the investment paper and the Investment Committee will reject a proposal if they feel that fees and charges are too high.
 The CoFund will have the discretion to share in any monitoring or other fees charged to the investee company on the same basis as other Syndicate members, if it is felt they are not proportionate to work undertaken by the Syndicates members.

 Where a syndicate manager normally charges a carried interest or a similar performance payment on successful investments to other investors the Angel CoFund will consider supporting this and, so long as it reasonable and proportionate, allow it to be payable in relation to its investment.

-The one off fee will be kept under review and some partners may want to accept a reduced fee to be allowed, for example, a larger share of carried interest (a success related payment).
+The one off fee will be kept under review and some partners may want to accept a reduced fee to allow, for example, a larger share of carried interest (a success related payment).

 Monitoring and Reporting

 Following investment the Angel CoFund will, where possible, remain a passive investor following the syndicate on decisions relating to the investee company.
-In the majority of situations it will not expect to appoint a Director or attend Board meetings as an observer (although it will always reserve the right to appoint an observer and, under certain circumstances, may also request the right appoint a non-executive Director).
-The Angel CoFund will require the company to provide board papers, management & statutory accounts and other necessary documents in order to enable reporting to the Investment Committee and to Government.
+In the majority of situations it will not expect to appoint a Director or attend Board meetings as an Observer (although it will always reserve the right to appoint an Observer and, under certain circumstances, may also request the right appoint a non-executive Director).
+The Angel CoFund will require the company to provide regular board papers, management & statutory accounts and other necessary documents in order to enable it to monitor the investment.